 Your lawsuit is important to your family's financial future, and it may also prevent future incidents of police brutality.
 Municipalities don't want to pay police brutality claims or have the bad press that comes from police brutality protests.
 Accordingly, the protests and your lawsuit could encourage additional training and supervision that protects other people from excessive police force.

 Before you file a police brutality case, we encourage you to contact our police brutality law firm to learn whether you may have a claim, how a case works, and what your potential recovery may include.
-Contact us today to schedule your free consultation by phone, online, or in our Cedar Rapids, Des Moines, or Quad Cities office.
+Contact us today to schedule your free consultation by phone, online, or in our Cedar Rapids, Des Moines, or Davenport office.